Costas-Lemonis/Digital-Storytelling-Group-Assignment/Transmedia/README.md

 ### Worldbuilding ###
 - When the story occurs?
+  - In present time
 - Which is the central world where the project is set?
+  - In Syros, Ermoupoli
 - Is it a fictional world, the real world or a mixture of both?
+  - The world is realistic.
+The plot is also realistic
 - How it is presented geographically?
+  - We filmed everything in Syros.
+In a house and outside
 - How the world looks?
+  - Like a house of  a  university student in Ermoupoli
 - What challenges, dangers, or delights are inherent to this world?
+  - The main dangers are gravity ,poisonous things
 - Is the storyworld big enough to support expansions?
+  - No its not big enough

 ### Characters ###
 - Who are the primary and secondary characters of the story?
+  - Primary Characters:
+    - Romeo  and Juliet
+      - Romeo is a young, passionate and impulsive man from a noble family in Verona.
+He is deeply in love with love and falls quickly for Juliet, willing to do anything to be with her.
+Romeo is also prone to mood swings and is easily influenced by his emotions, which leads to impulsive decisions and actions.
+      - Juliet is a beautiful and intelligent young woman from the Capulet family.
+She is also passionate and headstrong, but more level-headed than Romeo.
+She is deeply in love with Romeo and is willing to defy her family and society's expectations to be with him.
+Juliet is a complex character who struggles with conflicting loyalties to her family and her love for Romeo.

+  - Secondary Characters:
+    - Mercutio, Friar Lawrence and Juliet’s Father.
+      - Mercutio: Romeo's best friend, who is witty, loyal, and fiercely independent.
+      - Friar Lawrence: A wise and compassionate priest who tries to help Romeo and Juliet navigate their difficult situation.
+      - Lord Capulet: Juliet's father, who is initially protective of his daughter but becomes angry and vengeful when she refuses to marry the man he has chosen for her.

 - Does the project have any spin-offs15?
 If so, who are the spin-offs’ protagonists?
+  - When Juliet has a flashback which is meant to put the listener to our characters place, passing her emotions and thoughts to the listener.
 - Can the storyworld be considered a primary character of its own?
+  - No, the whole world is surrounded by The love of Romeo and Juliet
 - Can the audience be considered a character as well?
+  - Its not about the people, its about Romeo and Juliet.
+Maybe only when Juliet has a flashback
 - Are there non-player characters16 (NPCs) in this project?
 If so, who are they and what kind of role do they play (allies, adversaries, helper figures, etc.)?
+  - Since it’s a real life movie there are no NPCs

 ### Extensions ###
 - How many extensions does the project have?
+  - The main project is real life film and we do not plan to have an extension(Hopefully if we pass the course).If there is a bonus deliverable maybe we can bring an extension
 - Are the extensions adaptations (the intersemiotic translation from one system to another) or expansions of the narrative through various media17?
+  - NO
 - Is each extension canonical18?
 Does it enrich the story?
+  - NO
 - Does each extension maintain the original characteristics of the world?
+  - NO
 - Does each extension answer questions left previously unanswered?
+  - NO
 - Does each extension raise new questions?
+  - NO
 - Do the extensions open up new possibilities for additional expansion?
+  - NO
 - Do the extensions have the ability to spread the content and also to provide the possibility to explore the narrative in-depth?
+  - NO

 ### Media platforms and genres ###
 - What kind of media platforms (film, book, comics, games, and so forth) are involved in the project?
+  - Short live Romance and Comedy film and a flashback
 - Which devices (computer, game console, tablet, mobile phone, etc.) are required by the project?
+  - Camera, Smartphones, Laptops , Speakers, good lightning, anything with access to Youtube, Spotify
 - How each platform is participating and contributing to the whole project?
 What are their functions in the project?
+  - The way we are distributing our content, it allows for a wider audience to have access to our project, making it a lot easier for them to share our work
 - What are the distinctive characteristics of each media platform?
+  - There are no distinctions between the streaming platforms other than their ease to distribute it
 - Identify problems that are specific of each medium.
+  - The main medium (short film) was a lot harder to create due to the limitations of our location, budget, equipment and the lack of knowledge with filming and acting
 - Is each medium really relevant to the project?
+  - The movie is relevant to the project, because it develops the story prompt
 - What is the roll-out strategy to release the platforms?
+  - The Roll-out strategy is through social media sharing
 - Which genres (action, adventure, detective, science fiction, fantasy, and so forth) are present in the project?
+  - The main genre is Drama, Comedy , Romance

 ### Audience and market ###
 - What is the target audience of the project?
 Who is the intended VUP?